Filing Requirements - International Individual Taxpayers

 Who Must File US Tax Returns?

-U.S. citizens and residents are taxed on their worldwide income.
+U.S. citizens and U.S. residents are taxed on their worldwide income.
 This applies whether a person lives inside or outside the United States.
 Foreign income must be reported on a U.S. tax return whether or not the person receives a Form W-2, Wage and Tax Statement, a Form 1099 (information return) or the foreign equivalent of those forms.
 Foreign source income includes but is not limited to earned and unearned income, such as wages and tips, interest, dividends, capital gains, pensions, rents, and royalties.

 Nonresident aliens are generally subject to U.S. income tax only on their U.S. source income.
 They are subject to two different tax rates, one for effectively connected income, and one for fixed or determinable, annual, or periodic (FDAP) income.
 Effectively connected income (ECI) is earned in the U.S. from the operation of a business in the U.S. or is personal service income earned in the U.S. (such as wages or self-employment income).
 It is taxed for a nonresident at the same graduated rates as for a U.S. person.
 FDAP income is passive income such as interest, dividends, rents or royalties.
 This type of income is taxed at a flat 30% rate, unless a tax treaty specifies a lower rate.